mentalisttraceur/python-compose/README.rst

   be a positional argument, but ideally should be passed through transparently even if not, to match how normal methods work.

+* Optimization priorities are:

-* First optimization priority is to "optimize for optimization": implementing the essential logic of the intended behavior in as clearly and simply as possible, because that helps optimizers.
+  1. "Optimize for optimization": implementing the essential logic of the intended behavior in as clearly and simply as possible, because that helps optimizers.

-  Second optimization priority is ``__call__``, because that is the code path which can only be extracted from hot loops or other spots where performance matters by not using this thing at all.
+  2. ``__call__``, because that is the code path which can only be extracted from hot loops or other spots where performance matters by not using ``compose`` at all.

-  Third optimization priority is ``__init__``, because composing callables together is also essential to actually using this, and it can usually be pulled out of hot loops, but not always.
+  3. ``__init__``, because composing callables together is also essential to actually using this, and in some cases cannot be pulled out of performance-sensitive code paths.

-  Fourth optimization priority is to not store data redundantly, because memory-constrained algorithms and systems are a thing, and it is much easier to add redundant data on top of an implementation than it is to remove it.
+  4. Not storing data redundantly, because memory-constrained systems are a thing, and it is much easier to add redundant data on top of an implementation than it is to remove it.

+* Flattening nested instances of ``compose`` because

+  * ``__call__`` performance is more important in typical cases that runspace efficiency (see above performance priorities).

+  * Intermediate composed functions that are never used after composing them with something else can just be deleted so that they don't take up memory.

+  * It is more trivial to prevent the flattening by using a simple wrapper function or class on this implementation than flattening on top of a not-flattening one.

-* Using read-only tuples and ``@property`` as much as possible for the composed functions because:
+* Using tuples and a read-only ``@property`` for storing and exposing the composed functions because:

   * Immutability helps reasoning about and validating code.